NREL/EnergyPlus/doc/src/docs/EngineeringReference/14-OnSiteGeneration.md

 where, R is the battery internal resistance in Ohms; the current is positive for discharging and negative for charging.

-Given desired power in/out of the battery, the desired charge or discharge current can be calculated from the basic power equation: <span>$P = VI$</span>.
+Given desired power in/out of the battery, the desired charge or discharge current can be calculated from the basic power equation: <span>\(P = VI\)</span>.
 In this calculation, iteration is needed to ensure the electric current has converged and the battery operation satisfies all specified technical constraints such as maximum discharge current and charge rate limit.

 KiBaM assumes that battery life is a primary function of charge/discharge cycles.
 One cycle is defined as the process of starting from a certain state of charge (SOC), the battery is discharged to a lower SOC and then recharged back to the starting SOC.
 It is regarded that the magnitude of cycle plays more important than the average of SOC during the cycle.
 This means that in terms of the impact on battery life, the cycle from 90% to 70% and then recharge back to 90% of SOC is equivalent to another cycle from 50% to 30% and then recharge back to 50% of SOC.
 Battery life in terms of the number of cycles is predicted as a function of the cycle range measured by the fractional depth of discharge.
 A double exponential equation is used to capture the damage to batteries due to cycling.
 The equation takes the following form where the coefficients need to be derived from battery test data via curve fitting.